Central Washington University: Student Union and Recreation Center

 On April 26, 2006, the school opened the $58 million Student Union and Recreation Center.
-The Student Union and Recreation Center is home to a full-sized rock-climbing wall, fully equipped gymnasium, and an outdoor recreation office that rents sports equipment.
+The Student Union and Recreation Center, or SURC as it is abbreviated by students, is home to a full-sized rock-climbing wall, fully equipped gymnasium, and an outdoor recreation office that rents sports equipment.

 Wildcat Farm

 The Wildcat Farm at the eastern side of campus grows fresh produce for CWU Dining Services and provides space for students and faculty to run experiments or projects centered around food and farming.
 Examples have included studying soil carbon respiration, offering K-12 education programs, and piloting dryland winter wheat production.

-Sustainability Initiatives

-The Ellensburg campus features several LEED-certified (Leadership in Energy and Environmental Design) buildings including Hogue Hall (LEED Gold), Barto Hall (LEED Platinum), and Discovery Hall (LEED Gold).
-Other Sustainability measures include installing EV charging stations, solar panels, water bottle refilling stations, and implementing xeriscaping and grounds mulch to conserve water.
-Students, faculty, and staff have been involved in the Wilson Creek Restoration project, the annual clean-up of Englehorn pond, and planting a native garden in front of Dean Hall.

 CWU University Centers

 In addition to the residential campus in Ellensburg, Central Washington University has multiple locations around the state of Washington.